iamnvna/php-amazonrds-connect/README.md

 # Connecting to Amazon RDS Using PHP

-The index.php file contains code to connect to Amazon RDS in the Cloud. i struggled finding the syntax and throught I'd share the code for future use cases.
+The index.php file contains code to connect to Amazon RDS in the Cloud.
+I struggled finding the syntax and thought I'd share the code for future use cases.

 ## Requirements